-Wanting a karate coach or karate lessons in Walworth ?
+Wanting a karate instructor or karate classes in Walworth ?

-Our Karate classes in Walworth are prepared for a variety of people, usually one of these three: Men and women who wish to study a new martial art form or hobby which keeps them healthy People who are intent on learning Karate & People that want to develop the capacity to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of all ages irrespective of their experience or natural ability.
+Our Karate classes in Walworth focus on all kinds of people, usually one of these three: Individuals who wish to study a new style of martial art or sport activity that keeps them in good shape Those people who are seriously interested in learning Karate & Those who want to develop the capacity to defend themselves and increase their confidence in day to day life We can work with men, women and children of all ages regardless of their experience or physical ability.